Sustainability in hotels

 Learn about eco certifications

-Eco certifications are granted to hotels who meet sustainability criteria designated by a third-party certification agency.
-When a hotel is labelled 'eco-certified' on Google, it means they have reported earning a certification from an agency that Google has identified as meeting the following standards:
+Eco-certifications are granted to hotels that meet sustainability criteria designated by a third-party certification agency.
+Eco-certifications also serve as a signal to help consumers and the broader community know that your hotel is actively working to make a positive environmental impact in the world.
+Google is a member of the Travalyst coalition, and when a hotel is labelled 'eco-certified' on Google, it means that they've reported earning a certification from an agency that Travalyst has identified as meeting the following standards:

 • Energy efficiency